AleMorales9011/ForgeWare/src/DSA.md

 # Principle 01 Engineering Mindset
-DSA is a fully academic topic used by organizations to measure software engineering competence.
+DSA is a fully academic topic organizations use to measure software engineering competence.
 To be able to solve their challenges I will use an engineering approach.
 Min information I need to solve the problem.

 # Step 01 Lean Approach